brndhpkn/solution-spark-on-aws/solutions/swb-reference/SETUP_v2p1.md

 ```

 ### Deploy the code
-In `swb-reference` root directory run the following code
+In the `swb-reference` root directory run the following code

 ```bash
 STAGE=<STAGE> rushx cdk-deploy              # Deploy code to `Main Account` on AWS